gibbok/notes-graphql/README.md

   }
 }
 ```

+This allow us to:

+- paginate through the list
+- ask for information about the connection itself, like totalCount or pageInfo.
+- information about the edge itself, like cursor or friendshipTime.

 GraphQL is designed in a way that allows you to write clean code on the server, where every field on every type has a focused single-purpose function for resolving that value.
 However without additional consideration, a naive GraphQL service could be very "chatty" or repeatedly load data from your databases.
 This is commonly solved by a batching technique, where multiple requests for data from a backend are collected over a short period of time and then dispatched in a single request to an underlying database or microservice by using a tool like Facebook's DataLoader.